SCREENWRITING: First Year

 SCR 511 and 512: Screenwriting Workshop and Conference

-FIRST AND SECOND TERMS
+FALL AND SPRING TERMS

-4 CREDIT HOURS TOTAL
+7 CREDIT HOURS TOTAL

 In this Screenwriting workshop, Fellows meet weekly in a small group with their Faculty mentor and discuss their story ideas, develop outlines and complete at least one full-length feature screenplay, and a second draft of that screenplay.
 Fellows read each other’s work and give productive notes to their colleagues, as well as hear notes from each other and the mentor.
 The Screenwriting workshop emphasizes dramatic structure, telling a story cinematically in terms of action and the reality of characters portrayed.

-FIRST TERM
+FALL TERM

 1 CREDIT HOUR